alanb128/balena-ble-gateway/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/alanb128/balena-ble-gateway)

-When your Raspberry Pi is online and the code is running, power up your Arduino (it does not need to be connected to a computer!)
+When your Raspberry Pi is online and the code is running, power up your Arduino (it does not need to be connected to a computer!) and place the devices within a few feet of each other.
+Your useful distance may vary, but about 10 feet was my range.
+(Make sure they are at least a foot apart!)

 You'll need to set a few [environment variables](https://www.balena.io/docs/learn/manage/serv-vars/) in order for your Raspberry Pi to communicate with your Arduino over BLE: